toadkarter/The-White-Chamber/README.md

 **General**

-The arrangement of the items, lighting, interactions of the player with the game world and the general puzzles / game progression are my own personal work.
+The arrangement of the items, lighting and the general puzzles / game progression are my own personal work.
 The video game figurines (Shovel Knight and Samus) that are part of the game's puzzles were scanned in by me using photogrammetry.

 **Code**